-The fellow’s training takes place primarily at the UNC Kittner Eye Center, with state-of-the-art equipment and an electronic medical record.
+The fellow’s training takes place primarily at the UNC Kittner Eye Center, with state-of-the-art equipment and electronic medical record.
 The glaucoma fellow will be trained in the diagnostic modalities of gonioscopy, optic disc evaluation and visual field and nerve fiber layer interpretation.

-The typical one-year fellowship consists of seeing consultation patients with full-time faculty and participating in our surgeries.
+The typical one-year fellowship consists of seeing consultation patients with full-time faculty and participating in their surgeries.
 The fellow will also spend up to one-half day per week supervising residents in a glaucoma and urgent care clinic and will rotate seeing consults with residents.

 Weekly Grand Rounds in the Ophthalmology Department are held Wednesday mornings and consist of presentations of interesting cases by residents and fellows with discussion among faculty.
 The glaucoma fellow will meet on a regular basis with glaucoma faculty and rotating residents to discuss interesting topics and/or journal club articles.
+Glaucoma Service Rounds are held twice monthly.

 Each fellow is expected to complete at least one research project (clinical or basic science).
 The results of the research of every resident and fellow are presented in a two-day program held in the month of June.